Akshay-Sutariya/log-analyzer/README.md

 - Displays the top offending IP addresses.
 - GeoIP integration: Find country and city of attackers.
 - Send email alert to admin if threshold is exceed.
+- Auto block ips if set threshold is exceeded.
 - Output results into a text file (optional).

 ---